Jump to:

 Surveillance, Epidemiology, and End Results (SEER) database of the National Cancer Institute provides valuable epidemiologic information, especially for the relatively rare occurrence of primary spinal tumors.
 Subsequence research can be conducted to obtain further statistics about various histologic types of spinal tumors.

-A short, directed course of multidisciplinary rehabilitation that focuses on improving mobility, transfer, self-care should be advocated.
-Various studies have found that it achieve the goals, improve returning to home, potentially lower pain level and depression, with maintenance of its effect until the time of death.
+A short, directed course of multidisciplinary rehabilitation that focuses on improving mobility, transfers, and self-care should be advocated.
+Various studies have found that rehabilitation can help patients achieve their goals, increase the likelihood of returning home, and lower pain level and depression.16

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Tumor histologic type is a major determinant of mortality among the other factors.11 Tumor location is a major determinant of functional outcome.5 Early diagnosis is important.
-No one “red flag” question can accurately indicate malignancy in low back pain.12 MRI is the preferred imaging tool.
+Tumor histologic type and location are major determinants in functional outcomes and mortality.11 Early diagnosis is important as no one “red flag” question can accurately indicate malignancy in low back pain.
+MRI is the preferred imaging tool.
 Biopsy and staging are the keys to determine future management.

-Cancer stem cells and their roles in chemoresistance, radiation resistance, and metastasis have aroused significant scientific interests in novel therapies targeting these cells.14 Monoclonal antibodies and their neuroprotective effects in spinal cord injury are another area being studied that could impact future treatments.15
+Cancer stem cells and their roles in chemoresistance, radiation resistance, and metastasis have aroused significant scientific interests in novel therapies targeting these cells.17

-Further studies are needed to determine the efficacy and safety of various minimally invasive surgical techniques, radiosurgery, optimal dosage of radiation therapy in the primary treatment of MESCC and intradural primary spinal tumors.
+Further studies are needed to determine the efficacy and safety of various minimally invasive surgical techniques, radiosurgery, and optimal dosage of radiation therapy in the primary treatment of both primary and secondary spinal tumors.

 References